How To Install Plain Safety Strip

 - A sharp knife (a craft blade or Stanley knife with a sharp blade will do)

-- A vinyl applicator (if not available, a window squeegee will do too.
+- A vinyl applicator (these can be purchased from our store here, otherwise a window squeegee will do too.
 Some people also use flexible plastic cards like a credit card, however the amount of pressure required to applicate the vinyl to the glass can snap the card and we do not recommend this)

 - Windex or other similar window cleaning product